 6. An Aikido Master never seeks to kill his opposition.
 When we transfer this principle to customer service situations, we realize that our goal is to never hang up on a customer, blow a customer off, or “fire” a difficult customer.
 Our goal is to find more diplomatic ways to communicate and reach win-win resolutions.

 7. In Aikido, all opponents are considered partners.
 Think of your angry customer as your partner and let this mindset direct you to use interactive dialogue to work with your customer to solve the problem.
 Try to not resist or coerce your “partner.”
 Work with your partner, talk with your partner, and seek solutions that benefit the customer and the company.

-Applying the principles of Aikido to difficult situations with unhappy customers allows you to maintain composure and control, and effectively diffuse anger.
-The next time you’re faced with a difficult customer, why not go Steven Segal…you’ll have fun and you’ll be amazed how effective you’ll be!
+Applying the principles of Aikido to challenging situations with unhappy customers allows you to maintain composure and control, and efficiently diffuse anger.
+The next time you’re faced with a demanding customer, why not go Steven Segal…you’ll have fun and you’ll be amazed how productive you’ll be!